Insure Your Goods in Transit - ₹10 Lakh Cover at ₹591+ only!

 There are two types of Marine insurance clauses.
 They are as follows:

-ITC stands for Inland transit clauses and it is for inland transits in India only.
+ITC stands for Inland transit clauses and it is for inland transits within the borders of India only.
 Whereas ITC-A covers all damages except rainwater damage and ITC-B covers only accidental damages.
+This clause will apply to inland transits.

 In the below grid, take a look at the different insurance companies providing Marine Insurance plans in India: